 Jennifer Wallace grew up in London and Edinburgh and studied Classics and English Literature at Cambridge University.
 She wrote a PhD on the poet Percy Bysshe Shelley and Romantic Hellenism and won a Junior Research Fellowship to Clare College, Cambridge, in 1992.
-She took up her current academic position, as Lecturer and Director of Studies in English, at Peterhouse, University of Cambridge, in 1995.
+She took up her current academic position, as Senior Lecturer and Director of Studies in English, at Peterhouse, University of Cambridge, in 1995.

-Jennifer has published four non-fiction books and one work of fiction.
-In addition, she has co-edited two multi-author volumes of essays.
+Jennifer has published five non-fiction books and one work of fiction.
+In addition, she has co-edited three multi-author volumes of essays.
 She is interested in the Romantic poets, in ancient Greece, in archaeology, in the poetics of depth and what is missing, in tragedy and tragic drama, in photography, memoir and contemporary fiction, in women’s writing, in the ethics of literary criticism, in literary relics and good stories.

 As well as academic writing on Romanticism, Classical reception and tragic drama, Jennifer has written for newspapers and magazines in the UK, USA and Japan.
 She wrote numerous feature articles for the Times Higher Education Supplement between 1995 and 2004, including interviews with Edward Said, Andre Brink, Slavoj Zizek, David Mamet and Judith Butler.
 Since then, she has reported, among other things, on biblical archaeology in Israel for Smithsonian Magazine, on the threat to tribal India from mining for a major photographic exhibition at the Brunei Gallery, SOAS (and related publications), and on environmental issues in Rajasthan for magazines in France and Japan.
-She also writes travel articles and has reviewed fiction and non-fiction for the Times Literary Supplement, the Times Higher Education Supplement and the LA Review of Books.
+She writes travel articles regularly for ANA Wingspan in Japan, and has reviewed fiction and non-fiction for the Times Literary Supplement, the Times Higher Education Supplement and the LA Review of Books.
 She works frequently with her husband, the photographer Robert Wallis, on joint projects involving words and images.

 She has also played double bass in a jazz quartet.
 She lives in London with Robert.